Parsl/parsl/docs/index.rst

 Parsl - Parallel Scripting Library
 ##################################

-This is an experiment on bringing `data dependency based implicit parallelism <https://github.com/swift-lang/swift-e-lab/>`_ to Python.
+This is an experiment on bringing `data dependency based parallelism <https://github.com/swift-lang/swift-e-lab/>`_ to Python.

 Contents: